mihandreikov/AntipatternsDetector/README.md

 ### AntipatternsDetector
 A .NET Standard project with implementations of sample analyzers and code fix providers.

-- [NanoServiceAnalyzer.cs](Analyzers\NanoServiceAnalyzer.cs): An analyzer that analyze project on how much API they have.
-If the API is less than 2, it will report an error.

 ### AntipatternsDetector.Tests
 Unit and integration tests for the analyzers.